Kaderde/teched2025-msad/exercises/ex1/README.md

 }
 annotate AdminService with @(requires: 'admin');
 ```
-⚠️ Issue: The onUpdate method lacks checks to ensure that the authenticated support user matches the assignedTo field of the incident or that only admins can close high-urgency incidents.
+**Why this is vulnerable:***

+- The @(requires: 'support') annotation only checks if the user has the support role
+- No restrictions on which specific incidents a support user can modify
+- Any support user can UPDATE/DELETE any incident, regardless of assignment

 **File**: `srv/services.js`
 ```
 // VULNERABLE CODE - No user-based filtering